hyeonghun1/hyeonghun1.github.io/_pages/about.md

 About Me
 ======

-I am a third year PhD student in [Mechanical and Aerospace Engineering](https://mae.ucsd.edu/) at UC San Diego, working with [Prof. Boris Kramer](http://kramer.ucsd.edu/index.html).
-My current research focuses on data-driven reduced-order modeling for applications to char combustion and semiconductor.
+I am a fourth year PhD student in [Mechanical and Aerospace Engineering](https://mae.ucsd.edu/) at UC San Diego, working with [Prof. Boris Kramer](http://kramer.ucsd.edu/index.html).
+My current research focus is data-driven reduced-order modeling.
+I have worked on applications of char combustion and semiconductor manufacturing, and now focusing more on an exciting topic of wave turbulence!